irenedonofrio/SignaPeptide-SVM/README.md

 ![Alt text for the image](images/signalpeptide.png)

-Generally, SPs show a great variability, however, they seem more conserved around the cleavage site, indeed, positions - 1 and - 3 seem to be strongly selected for small and neutral residues.

 Signal peptide prediction is one of the earliest challenges in the bioinformatics field.
 Distinguishing SPs from N-terminal transmembrane helices or transit peptides, which also contain hydrophobic regions (though of different lengths), is a key difficulty.
 Furthermore, the variability of the cleavage site sequence, particularly in eukaryotes, adds complexity to accurate cleavage site prediction.

 ### Objective of this project
 This project implements an **SVC** for SP prediction in eukaryotes.
 The model **incorporates features encoding characteristics of both the SP sequence and the broader protein context**, aiming for a more comprehensive prediction.
 The SVC's performance is compared to that of a PSWM method based on von Heijne's (1986) approach.
+ADD about cross validation
 Benchmarking on the same blind test set demonstrated the superior performance of the SVC, achieving an **MCC of 0.89**, with higher sensitivity and precision compared to the PSWM.

 ## 2. DATASET
 A dataset of eukaryotic proteins was obtained from UniProtKB/SwissProt (release 2023_04).
 The dataset includes:

 * **Positive set (SP proteins)**: 2942 proteins with experimentally verified signal peptide cleavage sites (excluding those with unclear or early cleavage sites).
 * **Negative set (non-SP proteins)**: 30011 proteins with experimental evidence of localization in cellular compartments not associated with the secretory pathway.
-Proteins containing terms related to the secretory pathway were excluded from the negative set.
+*
 All proteins in both sets are longer than 30 amino acids.

 ## 3. METHODS